khalidgt95/athena/kick-off.md

 6. **Supporting processes and tools** - Communication and documentation infrastructure needs to be setup.
 How do we enable maximum autonomy for individuals and teams whilst keeping an overview of our initiatives.
 7. **Athena committee** - who will participate and how will the committee work, what is the cadence of meetings and which meetings will we need?

 For each of these work streams, we will need a lead person who will drive and coordinate the work and will participate in the Athena committee.
+The Athena committee will maintain a website, for now https://github.com/alexander-stage/athena.

 ## Potential Bootstrapping Hypothesis